denten-books/plain-text/main.md

 itself, which, for now, necrotically attaches itself to dead things like systems, mediums, and automated discourses.
-If all this talk of value, ghosts, and necrosis sounds familiar, the reader will not be surprised when I advance Karl Marx as a preeminent theorist of the textual algorithm and someone able to help us reason through Kittler's computational conundrum.
+If all this talk of value, ghosts, and necrosis sounds familiar, the reader will not be surprised when I advance Karl Marx as a preeminent theorist of the algorithm and someone able to help us reason through Kittler's computational conundrum.
 On towards Marx then, through the machine that, although intimately familiar to every writer and consumer of text by touch, remains alien and alienating in its hidden possibilities, soothing and threatening all at once.

 The personal computer governing the production of textuality today emerged from an amalgam of automated devices, chief among them the telegraph, the typewriter